bt3gl/ARKit_PostMalone/README.md

-#### `Scene.swift`
+### `Scene.swift`

+This is where the anchor is created, the class that manages the Sprite scene (Scene.sks).
 This module is where you call the class `Scene` to control how the App is operating with the scene.
-Here we are  using [ARKit](https://developer.apple.com/arkit/) and [SpriteKit](https://developer.apple.com/documentation/spriteKit).
 Rendering brings tracking and scene understanding together with your content.

 For our App, we are: